imrn99/poc-kokkos-rs/README.md

 ## Features

 Using `features`, the crate can be compiled to use different backend for execution of parallel section.
-These can also be enabled in benchmarks.
+These can (and should) also be enabled in benchmarks.

 ```bash
 cargo build --features <FEATURE>